 There are two main disciplines of Falcon racing:

 Flat racing is a timed race over level ground in a straight flight to the lure (tilwah) between a start beam and a finish beam spaced 400 metres apart.
 Flat Racing is used to determine the fastest Falcon.
-It is currently practised only in the Middle East.
+Originally practised in the Middle East, and is making its way to Britain.

 Hunt racing is used to test the Falcon’s hunting abilities.
 It starts with a Falcon being unhooded and chasing a robotic prey into the sky, climbing as quickly as it can until it reaches a pre-set height (normally events run at 100 metres altitude intervals to a maximum of 500 metres).
 Once it has reached the set height, the pilot dives the prey.
 The Falcon must stoop and pursue the prey, catch it in the air and land on the ground with it inside a 150 metre square landing area.
 The fastest Falcon wins.